 Stipends and Grants for Supplies

-- Student salary is $10.00/hour for forty hours per week (so, $4000 for a 10 week project) and housing for the summer program is provided by the College at no cost.
+- Student will receive a stipend of $3,500 and housing for the summer program is provided by the College at no cost.
 Students are expected to live in the provided housing.

 - Faculty will receive a $1000 stipend/student for the summer, up to a maximum of $3000.
 Note that faculty with summer salary (through a research grant, for example) will not be eligible to receive a stipend.